 The Practice Of Key Money In Hotel Management Agreements In France

-By Christopher Boinet, Lawyer at the Paris Bar and Partners at In Extenso Avocats
+By Christopher Boinet, Lawyer at the Paris Bar and Partner at In Extenso Avocats

 In hotel management agreements, hotel chains and owners regularly negotiate what is referred to in the industry as key money.
 This is the case when competing hotel chains invited to tender by owners are prepared to invest significantly in the long-term management of high-end properties considered strategic for their development.
 Often considered as proof of a hotel operator's genuine interest in managing a specific property, key money can be a valuable resource enabling a hotel chain to expand on new markets and in strategic locations, without having to allocate significant costs to such development.
 The brand is thus able to invest in a selected hotel, transforming it into a flagship property.

 Yet can key money - a form of financial contribution by the operator - create ambiguity surrounding the lawful nature of the owner-operator relationship?
 Indeed, it could be argued that this relationship, a priori contractual only, could in this way morph into an affiliation between associates, depending on the type of assistance or financial advance negotiated.
 It should be remembered that operators primarily want to manage hotels (as we hear so often from international brands) - indeed this is their core business.
 When negotiating, operators generally prefer to make concessions on their fees by granting exemptions or reductions rather than offer any form of loan or advance, key money in particular.

 On the other hand, the operator's obligations with regard to key money, the minimum guarantee or the performance test can be perceived by owners as evidence of the operator's additional involvement and willingness to take a risk on the management of the property in question -factors which tend to reassure owners.